 You can buy PYM II in the US from selected craft and scrapbooking retailers.
 A few of you will be lucky enough to have one of these stores local to you.
 But the rest of us have to order PYM II through the mail.
 And because it’s an aerosol, it can only be shipped by ground.
 That means (and I’m so sorry) that Alaska and Hawaii residents will need to find another way to smuggle it in.
 It also means it can be somewhat pricey to ship.
 But it’s worth it.
 Totally.
 I ordered mine through Poly Clay Play but I see that another excellent supplier, Filigree and More is now selling PYM II as well.
 And of course you can also buy your cans of PYM II directly from the manufacturer.

 Outside of the US, there ARE some suppliers.
-Not as many as one would hope and there are none in Europe.
+Not as many as one would hope.
 But you lucky Canadian polymer clay fans are already well familiar with Shades of Clay.
 Europeans can order from Happy Things, a clay shop in the Netherlands.
 And it looks like Over the Rainbow carries it in Australia.
 There are also distributors in Mexico, Bahamas, and Bermuda of all places!

 How I’ve Used PYM II